whphhg/vcash-electron/.github/CONTRIBUTING.md

 Next, install [Node.js](https://nodejs.org/en/download/current/) dependencies in the local clone of your fork using `npm install`.
-After the dependency installation is completed, start `npm run watch` to auto-transform the source code on any changes to the files in the `src/` directory.
+After the dependency installation is completed, start `npm run babel-watch` to auto-transform the source code on any changes to the files in the `src/` directory.

-    npm run watch
+    npm run babel-watch

 You can now run the GUI using `npm run gui`.
 Depending on the size of your changes you might also require development tools which are enabled when using